Whatever your choice of fitness activity may be, I’m sure you’ve experienced your fair share of some pretty sore muscles and fatigue!

 According to Sara Edwards, an orthopedic surgeon and sports medicine physician at Northwestern Memorial Hospital, “Hydration is important before and throughout your workout to prevent cramping and decrease inflammation (and muscle soreness) after exercise.”

-So the bottom line is keep drinking plenty of water!
+So the bottom line is to keep drinking plenty of water!

 It is commonly recommended that everyone should drink an ounce of water per pound they weight, per day.
 Or more generally, about eight 8oz glasses of water per day.